mEldevlp/mEldevlp/README.md

 </div>

 ## About Me
-I am a student <span>Computer Science at <a href="https://novsu.ru " target="_blank">Novgorod State University</a>, Software Engineer</span>, specializing in the development of desktop applications and open‑source solutions in C++ a++ and Qt.
+I am a student <span>Computer Science at <a href="https://novsu.ru " target="_blank">Novgorod State University</a>, Software Engineer</span>, specializing in the development of desktop applications and open‑source solutions in C++ and Qt.
 I strive to solve practical problems using clean, high-quality code and automation.

 ### Preferred Tools
 <div align="left">